AffirmedVisionary/road-to-freelance/README.md

 - [ ] Set up my personal slack to recieve project updates.

 To find out more about me visit [my website](https://affirmedvisionary.com) and you are welcome to watch and hold me accountable.

+## To Run

+1. Clone repository
+2. `cd` into repository folder
+3. run `npm install` inside the root folder
+4. `cd client/` into the client folder
+5. run `npm install`
+6. return to the root directory `cd ..`
+7. open in your code editor of choice
+8. in the roor folder add a `.env` file and create key/values for `MONGO_URI` amd `JWT_SECRET`
+9. to start both the server and react client side application run `npm run dev`